yashashwita20/admixture/README.md

 ## Work left

 1. Memory benchmark
+2. How does the multi head approach compare to the single head approach tested so far?
+Does it increase speed or accuracy or both?
-2. Find out why Neural-Admixture is faster locally than on Datahub
+3. Find out why Neural-Admixture is faster locally than on Datahub
-3. More detailed Model/Output explanations
+4. More detailed Model/Output explanations